Grease traps for your food business

 You are responsible for checking and maintaining your grease trap.

 If your grease trap connects to the sewer it must be an approved product meeting Power and Water Corporation guidelines.

-Find out more including how to manage greasy food waste and other trade waste in the retail food industry.
+Find out more including how to manage greasy food waste and other trade waste on the Power and Water website.

 When to check your grease trap

 You should check your grease trap at least every three months.

 There are some checks you can carry out to help maintain your grease trap.

 You should check the structure for signs of the following:

 - gaps in the lid that insects or mammals can squeeze through

 - cracks or chips in the lid or on the walls of the grease trap